Configuration Guide · EN · 15 min read

 The key measurements:

 - Shoulder strap length — with the backplate flat against your back, the shoulder straps should lie flat across your shoulders with no excess webbing bunching at the top.
-Excess webbing routes through the chest D-ring and is secured.

 - Chest strap — locks the shoulder straps together.
 Position it at mid-sternum.
-Too high restricts breathing; too low allows the shoulders to spread and the system to shift.

 EVERY POSITION.